michaeldidonato/OnlineCounter/README.md

 ![alt text](https://github.com/michaeldidonato/OnlineCounter/blob/main/img/counter.JPG)

 Fluid designed and mainly mobile-first, this app and this two buttons are easy to use in different situations.
-They turn in vertical way in small devices to allow the user to use them with confidence.
+They turn in vertical way on small devices to allow the user to use them with confidence.

 ### Additional Buttons
 ![alt text](https://github.com/michaeldidonato/OnlineCounter/blob/main/img/reset-button.JPG)